dstarr/learn-mastra/README.md

-# learn-mastra
+# AI-driven Todo list with Mastra.ai

-A repo for tracking learning on the Mastra TypeScript AI SDK
+A small utility application demonstrating core functionality of the Mastra.ai TypeScript framework.
+This application enables CRUD operations on a todo list held in a MongoDB and surfaced through AI agents, tools, and workflows.